genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 :::tip
-Remember to change the **alpha-eventhandler.kts** file, as well as inserting the record in the configuration table *RIGHT_SUMMARY* too.
+Remember to change the **alpha-eventhandler.kts** file, as well as inserting the record via `SendIt` command in the configuration table *RIGHT_SUMMARY* too.

 After the configurations, you should run **assemble** and **deploy-genesisproduct-alpha** tasks again to deploy the new version.
 :::